AL333Z/asyncapi-gen/README.md

 Ideally this should:
 - [x] decode an asyncapi spec
 - [ ] be able to generate the schema for the models in:
-    - [x] `protobuf`: currently able to output a .proto file content
+    - [x] `protobuf`: able to output a .proto file content
     - [ ] `json`
     - [ ] `avro`
 - [ ] be able to generate the scala code for the models (models, serdes)
-    - [ ] `protobuf`: should be doable via `scalapb`
+    - [x] `protobuf`: done via `scalapb`
     - [ ] `json`
     - [ ] `avro`

 # Contributing:

 No docs provided yet.
-The best things you can do to see how it works is checking/playing with `ConversionGoldenTest`.
+The best things you can do to see how it works is checking/playing with tests.